reactjs/react-router-tutorial/lessons/10-clean-urls/README.md

 ), document.getElementById('app'))
 ```

-Now go click around and admire your clean urls.
+Now go click around and admire your clean URLs.

 Oh yeah, the catch.
 Click on a link and then refresh your browser.
 What
 happens?